leegao/RegexEnumerator/RAW.md

 In particular, the direct translation of this expression will claim that there are 2 strings of size 1 in this language.

-There are ways to circumvent this, but I haven't gotten around to tackling this problem yet.
+To remedy this, you can try to use `regex_enumerate.disambiguate(regex)`, but it's not completely clear that this is correct.
 Therefore, know that for some regular expressions, this technique will fail unless you manually reduce it to an unambiguous form.
 There is always a way to do this, though it might create an exponential number of additional states.